 Most of us have all been there at one time or another.
 We show up at a doctor’s office with a medical concern that we’ve watched change, grow, or fester.
 Sometimes it’s a pain that may shift in terms of intensity or a nagging symptom that just won’t go away.
 And then, even if we’re lucky enough to see a physician, our concerns are ignored or dismissed.
 We leave the doctor’s office feeling confused, bewildered, and wondering what just happened.

 Medical gaslighting is a practice that needs to stop.
-It causes harm to patients (here’s my Op-Ed in the Baltimore Sun on this important issue).
+It causes harm to patients (here’s my Op-Ed in the Baltimore Sun on this important issue, also available here as a PDF).
 Education and training programs for healthcare professionals must be adjusted to address this issue.
 And patients must also be proactive with their medical care.
 Here are steps for patients to take:

 - Listen to your body – Trust your instincts when your body is telling you something is physically wrong